Initiatives for Occupational Safety and Health

-When an abnormal signal is received, control center staff dispatch emergency response personnel.
-Control center staff is trained to immediately identify abnormalities and make correct decisions and issue correct instructions to protect emergency response personnel from danger.
+When an abnormal signal is received, the control center staff dispatch emergency response personnel.
+The staff are trained to immediately identify abnormalities, make correct decisions, and issue correct instructions to protect emergency response personnel from danger.

 Systematic Behavior for ensuring safety

-By utilizing our many years of experience, SECOM has established our distinctive Systematic Behavior so that employees can protect their own safety and the safety of customers.
+By utilizing extensive know-how accumulated over many years, SECOM has established our distinctive Systematic Behavior so that employees can protect their own safety as well as the safety of customers.

-For example, Systematic Behavior defines procedures for employees to safely respond to emergencies such as: methods for approaching subscribers’ premises, inspection and response upon encountering a suspicious individual.
-Employees undergo repeated training to enable fast and accurate response in the event of trouble.
+For example, Systematic Behavior defines procedures for responding to emergencies, such as methods for approaching subscribers’ premises, inspection techniques, and ways of responding upon encountering a suspicious individual.
+Employees repeatedly undergo training to enable a safe, fast, and accurate response in the event of trouble.

-In fiscal 2017, based on trends in crime prevention, etc., we shared information with employees and held e-learning programs.
-Moving forward, we will improve our Systematic Behavior and continue to ensure employee safety.
+In fiscal 2018, taking note of crime trends, etc., we shared information with employees and held e-learning programs.
+In fiscal 2019, we held a nationwide contest on Systematic Behavior.
+Moving forward, we will further evolve our Systematic Behavior and continue to ensure employee safety.

 Periphery inspection based on Systematic Behavior